albertoRainieri/Laravel-Vue/README.md

 ## About Repository

-A very simple Laravel 8 + Vue 2 + AdminLTE 3 based Curd Starter template for SPA Application.
+A very simple Laravel 8 + Vue 2

 [//]: # (<p align="center">)